mohitpai/journey-optimizer.en/help/using/configuration/manage-suppression-list.md

     >[!NOTE]
     >
-    >Download time depends on the file size, meaning the number of email addresses that are on the suppression list.
+    >Download time depends on the file size, meaning the number of addresses that are on the suppression list.
     >
     >One download request can be processed at a time for a given sandbox.